nonoo/dmrshark/README.md

 - Playing back previously recorded AMBE voice files to repeaters.
 - Echo service.
 - Measure actual and average RMS volume of the calls, and upload them to a remote database, so users can adjust their mic gain settings.
+- Sends average RMS volume as an SMS after an echo test.
 - Automatic and periodic reading of repeater timeslot RSSI values during calls and also inserting them to the remote database.
 - Updating a remote database table with currently active repeaters and their info (ul/dl freqs, type, fw version etc.).
 - Receiving and sending DMR SMS messages (both in standard DMR and Motorola TMS format).